Getting Started

 Domain

-A list of all subdomains can be found in helmfile/environments/default/global.gotmpl
+A list of all subdomains can be found in helmfile/environments/default/global.yaml.gotmpl.

-The domain has to be set either via dev
+nextcloud: "files" The domain has to be set either via dev environment:

 global: domain: "domain.tld"